-Husband shot by intruder in backyard while cooking dinner in NW Harris County
+Husband shot by intruder while cooking dinner in NW Harris County

-The shooting happened just after midnight on Mystic Timber near Mueschke in the Hidden Arbor neighborhood.
+The shooting happened just after midnight on Mystic Timber near Mueschke in the Hidden Arbor neighborhood in northwest Harris County.

-Investigators say the man was in the kitchen cooking dinner when someone in the backyard shot through the window.
-The bullet went through the man's arm then into his chest.
+Glenn Smith, 66, was cleaning fish and preparing dinner in his kitchen when investigators say someone in the backyard shot through the window.
+The bullet went through Smith's arm, then into his chest.

-After the man was shot, he and his wife asked Alexa, their Amazon virtual assistant, to dial 911 since they were clearly in distress.
+After Smith was shot, he and his wife asked Alexa, their Amazon virtual assistant, to dial 911.
+It's not clear if either had access to a phone.

 But the device couldn't help, responding, "You must try another device."

-That's when the couple drove to the hospital.
-The husband is expected to survive.
+Smart speakers don't have real-time GPS data, meaning police can't locate where the 911 call is coming from, as they can with a landline or cell phone.

+Smith and his wife ended up driving to the North Cypress Medical Center.
+Smith's son tells Eyewitness News that his father is still recovering at the hospital and is expected to be okay.

-The shooter ran.
+The shooter ran off.
 There is no description of the gunman at this point, and no clear motive for the shooting.

+If you're a neighbor with surveillance video, call the Harris County Sheriff's Office.

 Christmas lights and a crime scene.
 Man shot while cooking dinner at home.
 He and wife tried using @amazon’s #alexa to call 911.
 Alexa didn’t understand.
 So, they drove to the hospital.
 Live at 4:30 on #abc13 pic.twitter.com/tdVT1f9kYu— Courtney Fischer (@CourtneyABC13) November 13, 2019